 of IT and computer science job listings that specify education require or prefer a bachelor's degree 5

 The Value of a Degree

-College graduates earn an average of $2.8 million more over their lifetimes than those without a degree.6
+College graduates earn on average 98% more per hour compared to those without a degree.6